tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_redocly.md

 *Note that Redocly is one of the sponsors of my site.*

-## Redocly's approach to simplifying the author experience with OpenAPI
+## Background about Redocly's approach to simplifying the author experience with OpenAPI

 Before Redocly became Redocly, the team worked on a product called [Rebilly](https://www.rebilly.com/docs/developer-docs/api/overview/) that included a 22,000 line OpenAPI definition file.
 Working in such a long file and authoring in YAML or JSON was especially challenging.
 Not only was maneuvering in a single massive file difficult, one small indentation error would require them to constantly troubleshoot syntax issues.
 (The single YAML file for all OpenAPI definition elements was analogous to software developers storing all code for an application in a single file &mdash; an unthinkable way of working with code.)

-When Redocly innovated on their approach to simplifying OpenAPI spec development, instead of putting a graphical user interface (GUI) on top of the OpenAPI code and requiring users to write the OpenAPi definition in forms, menus, and other widgets, Redocly decided on a more docs-as-code approach that aligns with the developer audience.
+When Redocly innovated on their approach to simplifying OpenAPI spec development, instead of putting a graphical user interface (GUI) on top of the OpenAPI code and requiring users to write the OpenAPI definition in forms, menus, and other widgets, Redocly decided on a more docs-as-code approach that aligns with the developer audience.

 Redocly developed command-line tools to split the OpenAPI definition into smaller files to make it easier to work with.
 Files are stored as separate files and referenced through JSON reference tag (`$ref`) in the main OpenAPI file.
 Working in smaller files reduces the likelihood of syntax issues and other formatting errors.
 It also makes it easier to focus on the content.